Heyy Babyy: Plot

 The guys find it very difficult to live without Angel.
-Arush ends up challenging Isha to marry someone faithful within seven days who will accept Angel as a daughter.
+Aarush ends up challenging Isha to marry someone faithful within seven days who will accept Angel as a daughter.
 If she's unsuccessful, she will have to give Angel back to him.
 They sign a contract to finalize the deal.
 The men worry that they might lose the bet since Isha is beautiful and wealthy.
-Arush plans with Tanmay, Ali, and Bharat, who is Isha's father to keep Angel with him.
+Aarush plans with Tanmay, Ali, and Bharat, who is Isha's father, to keep Angel with him.

 His first attempt involves Ali posing as a botany professor named Parimal Tripathi (inspired by Dharmendra's character from Chupke Chupke) who speaks very pure Hindi.
-Bharat is impressed by Parimal by this and Angel recognizes him as well.
-They manage to get through a few days of the week until one day Isha asks him about marriage the next day.
-After Isha says this, Ali talks to Arush and Tanmay who tells him to go to Disneyland where Ali gets Bharat attacked.
+Bharat is impressed by Parimal for this, and Angel recognizes him as well.
+They manage to get through a few days of the week until one day Isha asks him about marriage.
+After Isha says this, Ali talks to Aarush and Tanmay, who tell him to go to Disneyland, where Ali gets Bharat attacked.
 He is stopped from further efforts by Tanmay in the 'Eddy Teddy' costume.
 Bharat decides that Tanmay is the right man for Isha.
-Tanmay, Arush, and Ali make plans to stop Isha from marrying someone else and tell the truth to Angel about their plans to convince her mother.
-As the contract is about to terminate, Isha somehow manages to find out the truth that she has been cheated by her father, Tanmay, Ali, and most of all Arush.
+Tanmay, Aarush, and Ali make plans to stop Isha from marrying someone else and tell the truth to Angel about their plans to convince her mother.
+As the contract is about to terminate, Isha somehow manages to find out the truth that she has been cheated by her father, Tanmay, Ali, and most of all, Aarush.

-Isha goes with Angel to her private jet to go somewhere very far because she has lost the deal.
-As she is about to leave she is stopped by some cops because Ali and Tanmay called them.
-As they are arguing, Arush turns up showing Isha the contract and tearing it up indicating that Isha now has every right over Angel.
-But before the three men leave heartbroken, Arush says that a child needs a mother the most but it also needs a father.
-Just as they are about to leave, Angel says her first word "Dada" indicating she has developed an attachment to the men as well, but Isha takes her away in the airplane.
+Isha goes with Angel on her private jet to go somewhere very far because she has lost the deal.
+As she is about to leave, she is stopped by some cops because Ali and Tanmay called them.
+As they are arguing, Aarush turns up showing Isha the contract and tearing it up, indicating that Isha now has every right over Angel.
+But before the three men leave heartbroken, Aarush says that a child needs a mother the most, but it also needs a father.
+Just as they are about to leave, Angel says her first word, "Dada," indicating she has developed an attachment to the men as well, but Isha takes her away in the airplane.

 The three men are depressed as they assume that they may never see Angel again until they are surprised to see her on their doorstep.
-Isha finally realises that Angel needs her father too and the film ends with their marriage taking place, and Angel's photoshoot.
-During the wedding, Bharat's girlfriend crashes the wedding and questions Bharat about their relationship.
+Isha finally realises that Angel needs her father too, and the film ends with their marriage taking place and Angel's photoshoot.
+During the wedding, Bharat's girlfriend crashes the wedding, and Isha thinks that Aarush is married.
+The three men get confused and don’t know who she is, and she questions Bharat about their relationship, and the three men howl together and take a picture with Angel.
+The film ends.